CitadelCore/CoreAuth/readme.md

 Creating an account:
 Send a POST request to /endpoints/createaccount with the parameters username and password.
 This will create a new user account.
 (Please note that this is rate limited to 2 requests each 30 seconds per IP.
-If you need a more rapid user creation method, use an API request.)
+If you need a more rapid user creation method, use an API request.
+Alternatively you can raise the rate limit in the configuration file, but this is not reccomended.)

 Deleting an account:
 Send a POST request to /endpoints/deleteaccount with the parameters username and password.